derekwilkinson/AutoThreatLog/README.md

 The blcheck script receives IP addresses from the autothreatlog script, checks them against the specified blacklists, then returns the list of blacklisted IP addresses to a text file named with the current date (m-d-y_potential_threats.txt).
 Furthermore, if an IP is detected on a blacklist, information about the IP is passed to the aforementioned text file.
 This information includes the hostname, organization, country, region, city, post code, and geolocation of the IP address, if available.

 ##Using The Scripts
-Copy the two scritps to your /usr/bin/ folder, then run "sudo chmod +x blcheck && chmod +x autothreatlog" Add the autothreatlog script to your cronjobs.
+Copy the two scritps to your /usr/bin/ folder, then run "sudo chmod +x blcheck && chmod +x autothreatlog".
+Add the autothreatlog script to your cronjobs.
 On Ubuntu Server, this would be done by running "crontab -e" and adding the script to the users cronjob list.
 For more information on Cron, visit https://help.ubuntu.com/community/CronHowto